 ...extend their influence freely and powerfully, in the process of Evolution, and Cosmic Progress.
 Their occasional intervention and assistance in human affairs have led to the many legends, beliefs, religions and traditions of the race, past and present." — The Kybalion

 In 1975, such an intervention occurred.
 Listen to this account of one man's encounter with angelic beings and the events that led up to it.

 "... all things [are] evolving from other things, and resolving into other things..." — The Kybalion

 Therefore, change must apply to The Kybalion as well.
 While The Kybalion is a great little book, you have to admit, its language is slowly becoming more outdated.
 A newer publication has evolved that breathes fresh life into an age old philosophy...

 Summum and The Kybalion

-If you liked The Kybalion, you'll love the book found here.
-It offers ideas to questions and issues not found in the Kybalion.
-Check out the Grand Principle from which the Seven Principles arise.
-It is the jewel amongst the treasure.
+If you liked The Kybalion, then here is another gem you should add to your reading collection.
+It offers ideas to questions and issues not found in The Kybalion.
+Explore the Grand Principle from which the Seven Principles arise.

 "The voice of wisdom is silent, except to the open mind."— Summum